NickJongens/ScooterSteal/README.md

 Please do not target scooters without the express consent of the users targeted.
 I do not take any responsibility for your actions.

+The reason this works is essentially due to poor access control on the scooter's microcontroller that relies on the phone providing the check for a lock code.
+Instead of verifying the scooter password, the phone sends an unlock/lock code that can be triggered by anyone.

 ## Installation of pip and modules

 ```sh